top of page

 PROJECT OVERVIEW & CREATIVE OUTCOMES

-Portraits of Slovak and Czech Britain is a multidisciplinary project that captures the stories of over 50 people either as individuals or community organisation members in the UK.
-Through photography, theatre, and workshops, it explores resilience, cultural heritage, and professional achievements, highlighting migration’s role in shaping British society.
+Portraits of Slovak and Czech Britain is a multidisciplinary project that captures the stories of over 50 individuals and 20 community organisations in the UK.
+Through a photography exhibition, documentary film, theatre, and workshops, it explores resilience, cultural heritage, and professional achievements, highlighting the role of migration in shaping British society.
+It shines a spotlight on remarkable Slovaks and Czechs and their contributions.
+Developed in collaboration with Slovak Oxford-based photographer Robert Viglasky, known for his work on Peaky Blinders.

 Inspired by the book The Streets of London Are Paved with Gold